latest nhpb_banner 1__compressed2

 Stratford Sterling House can help families meet basic needs.
 The agency will have referrals for financial assistance as well for those that qualify.
 The main programs available include, but are not limited to, the following.
 Contact the Resource Connection for more details on child care, free food, clothing, and holiday programs, diapers, and school supplies.
 Other Sterling Housing services can include employment assistance and even free meals.
 More on Sterling House.

-Operation Fuel – The various town offices that participate in Operation Fuel provide a cash grant for your heating bills or fuel source.
+Operation Fuel in Fairfield County helps with electric and gas bills.
+The various town offices that participate in Operation Fuel provide a cash grant to help pay bills.
 Funds are paid directly to your fuel vendor or to your energy provider.
-The program will be able to help low income and other eligible households in a crisis situation meet home energy expenses and keep their heat on during the winter.
+The program will be able to help low income households, senior citizens with no money and other eligible households in a crisis situation meet home energy expenses and keep their heat on during the winter.

 Funds are first come-served.
 Operation Fuel is a program that provides a one time financial aid/cash grant of up to several hundred dollars to help low income qualified households in an extreme emergency situation pay their heating and energy bills.
 The main customer support number in Fairfield County CT is (860) 243-2345, or try a location below.